Gonosomic algebras: an extension of gonosomal algebras

-\textbf{Abstract}.
-I{ n this paper, we introduce gonosomic algebras to algebraically translate the phenomenon of genetic sterility.
-Gonosomic algebras extend the concept of gonosomal algebras used as algebraic model of genetic phenomena related to sex-determination and sex-linked gene transmission by allowing genetic sterility to be taken into account.
-Conditions under which gonosomic algebras are not gonosomal and several algebraic constructions of gonosomic algebras are given.
-To each gonosomic algebra, an evolution operator noted $W$ is associated that gives the state of the offspring population at the birth stage.
-Next from $W$ we define the operator $V$ which gives the frequency distribution of genetic types.} { We show that the various stability notions of equilibrium points are preserved by passing from $W$ to $V$.}{ }
+\textbf{Abstract}.{ {} Gonosomal algebras provide an algebraic model for all sex-determination systems and a wide variety of sex-related genetic phenomena, but they do not allow for the modelling of partial or total genetic sterility.
+In this paper we introduce gonosomic algebras which extend the notion of gonosomal algebras and allow us to take into account genetic sterility.
+Conditions under which gonosomic algebras are not gonosomal and several algebraic constructions of these algebras are given and illustrated with genetic examples.
+To each gonosomic algebra, is associated a quadratic operator, noted $W$, that gives the state of the offspring population at the birth stage.
+Next from $W$ we define the operator $V$ which gives the relative frequency distribution within a population.
+We show how the equilibrium points and the various stability notions of equilibrium points are preserved from $W$ to $V$.}{ }

 {}

 Mathematics Subject Classification (2010) : 17D92, 17D99 {}